schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 Team H is far off the population average, but almost no shrinkage occurs due to the large number of observations.
 Again, no shrinkage occurs for Team L, as it is close to the population mean, and has more than enough data to speak for itself.
 Team B with the fewest observation (a genereous $N = 45$, still), gets noticable  shrinkage, although it is quite close to the population mean.
 Overall, the pattern resembles the above properties of random effects: groups that are far off the population mean and have comparably small sample size get a shrinkage correction.
 In the case of CUE8, these correction are overall negligible, which is due to the fact that all teams gathered ample data.
 Recall the SOV simulation above, where the set of tasks every user did was beyond control of the researcher.
 In situations with quite heterogeneous amount of missing data per participant, shrinkage is more pronounced and more information is drawn from the population mean. <!-- #88 -->

 At the same time, shrinkage adjusts the estimates for variation, with $sd_{RE} = 0.583 < sd_{FE} = 0.588$.
-The random effects estimate is an unbiased estimate for the population variance, whereas fixed effects variation would be overestimating.
-[REF]
+The random effects estimate is an unbiased estimate for the population variance, whereas fixed effects variation would be overestimating. [%REF]

 So, random effects are factors with the additional assumption of Gaussian distribution.
 When a multi-level model is estimated, the population level effect, the random effects levels and the variance of the distribution are estimated simultaneously.
 This creates two particular advantages of multi-level models with random effects: